DNR wants public help after non-native lizards found in Berkeley County

 The first adult lizard removed from Lexington County was an adult female measuring about 2.5 feet long; however, black and white tegu lizards can reach up to 4-feet in length and weigh more than 10 pounds as adults.
 SCDNR reports the lizards are voracious omnivorous lizards that eat a variety of prey, including birds, small mammals, reptiles and amphibians, fruits, vegetables, insects, and eggs.

 “The introduction of any non-native species can have serious negative impacts on native wildlife.
-Black and white tegus are no exception,” said SCDNR herpetologist Andrew Grosse, “Tegus mature and reproduce quickly, though most concerning may be their preference for eggs and the potential impacts to our native ground-nesting birds like turkey and quail, as well as other species such as the state-endangered gopher tortoise.”
+Black and white tegus are no exception,” said SCDNR herpetologist Andrew Grosse, “Tegus mature and reproduce quickly, though most concerning may be their preference for eggs and the potential impacts to our native ground-nesting birds like turkey and quail.”

 As a non-native species, tegus in the wild in South Carolina are not protected by state wildlife laws or regulations and should be removed from the wild.